Hyannis-Based Attorneys Providing Estate Settlement Advice in Southeastern Massachusetts

 After making a complete inventory of the decedent’s assets, you will need to determine if he or she owed any debts.
 Debtors are required to contact the estate and inform that they believe money is owed.
 State probate laws determine in which order the creditors will get repaid, and in the case of an insolvent estate, creditors may not receive full payment or any payment at all.
 You will also want to file income tax returns for the deceased person as well as for the estate if it has a valuation of over $5 million dollars.

 All debts and taxes should come off the estate funds, and you do not need to repay debts out of your own pocket.
-If you don’t believe the estate will have enough funds to cover all debts, get guidance from the court or from an attorney.
+If you don’t believe the estate will have enough funds to cover all debts, get guidance from the court or from an estate planning attorney.

 It is also important to keep beneficiaries informed and notified along the process.
 Beneficiaries can grow unhappy or become suspicious of wrongdoing if there is a lack of communication from the executor, or if the executor fails to notify them about important steps such as selling real estate.
 If a beneficiary believes an executor is incompetent or is not acting honestly, he or she may go to court to try and have that person removed.